Saving for College: Surveying Some Options

 Coverdell vs. 529 Accounts

-You have more flexibility in terms of how you invest money in an ESA as you are not limited by the options presented in the state-sponsored 529 plan.
+You have more flexibility in terms of how you invest money in an ESA.
+You are not limited by the options presented in the state-sponsored 529 plan.
 However, unlike 529 plans, an income eligibility limit and a relatively low limit on contributions apply.
 The contribution limit applies at the beneficiary level as well, making it difficult to contribute considerable sums to an ESA.

 Custodial Accounts

-If you desire to save money for college expenses that are not covered by an ESA or 529 plan, a custodial account is another option.
-This approach allows you to take advantage of the gift tax exclusion and control the way the money is invested and spent while your child is a minor.
+If you desire to save money for college expenses that are not covered by an ESA or 529 plan, consider a custodial account.
+This allows you to take advantage of the gift tax exclusion.
+You can also control how the money is invested and spent while your child is a minor.
 On the other hand, once your child reaches a certain age (generally 18, 21, or 25 years depending on where you live) the money becomes his or hers.
 In addition, investment income in custodial accounts may trigger the kiddie tax (meaning it can be taxed at a higher rate).

-Parents cannot simply transfer assets to their minor children, but instead must transfer the assets to a trust.
+Parents cannot simply transfer assets to their minor children but, instead, must transfer the assets to a trust.
 The most common trust for a minor is known as a custodial account.
-A custodial account is typically designated either an UGMA (Uniform Gift to Minors Act) or an UTMA (Uniform Transfer to Minors Act) account, depending on where you live.
+A custodial account is typically designated either a UGMA (Uniform Gift to Minors Act) or a UTMA (Uniform Transfer to Minors Act) account, depending on where you live.
 When money is deposited into a custodial account, a gift is given or funds are transferred to the recipient.
 You can open a custodial account at virtually any brokerage or financial institution.
 The minimum to open such an account usually ranges from $500 to $2,000.

-A significant drawback associated with contributing money to a custodial account is it only gives you broad control over how the money is invested and spent while your child is a minor.
+Significant drawbacks exist when it comes to contributing money to a custodial account.
+You only have broad control over how the money is invested and spent while your child is a minor.
 The gift tax exclusion means the money must be given as an irrevocable, “no strings attached” gift.
-In other words, neither the donor nor the custodian can place any restrictions on the use of the money when the minor reaches the age of majority.
-At that time, the child can use the money for any purpose whatsoever without requiring the custodian’s permission, so there is no requirement that the child use the money for his or her education.
+In other words, neither the donor nor the custodian can place any restrictions on the money’s use when the minor reaches the age of majority.
+At that time, the child can use the money for any purpose without requiring the custodian’s permission.
+This means the child is not required to use the money for his or her education.
 In addition, since the UGMA/UTMA accounts are in the name of a single child, the funds are not transferrable to another beneficiary.

 When putting money in a custodial account, keep this in mind.
-You and your child might both agree that the money should be used for college.
+You and your child might agree that the money should be used for college.
 However, once your child reaches the age of majority, she has control over the account.
 She can use the money for anything she wants.
-Since she thinks you will still pay for her education, she could decide to buy an expensive new car.
+Since she thinks you will still pay for her education, she could buy an expensive new car.
 Now her college funds are at least partially depleted.
 She could also decide she does not want to go to college.
 You no longer can transfer the money to another family member.
-You should also keep in mind that many states may allow you to specify an earlier or later date to turn over the account’s assets to your child, as long as that date does not interfere with your state’s age of majority rules.
+Many states may allow you to specify an earlier or later date to turn over the account’s assets to your child.
+However, that date must not interfere with your state’s age of majority rules.

-Because your child owns the assets in an UGMA/UTMA account, they are weighed more heavily than parental assets when determining financial aid.
-As a result, according to Forbes, custodial accounts only make sense if you are certain your child will not need financial aid.
+Because your child owns the assets in a UGMA/UTMA account, they are weighed more heavily than parental assets when determining financial aid.
+As a result, according to Forbes, you should only use custodial accounts if you are certain your child will not need financial aid.

-There also some lesser known disadvantages associated with UGMA/UTMA accounts:
+There are also some lesser-known disadvantages associated with UGMA/UTMA accounts:

-· If the Giftor serves as custodian and passes away before the account matures, the assets in the account may be included among the custodian’s assets for estate tax purposes.
+· If the Giftor serves as custodian and passes away before the account matures, the account’s assets may be included among the custodian’s assets for estate tax purposes.

 · If the child dies before receiving the assets in the account, the accounts are dealt with according to the laws of the state, which may not be in your favor.